OmobaCoder/The-Sparks-Foundation-Internship-Program/README.md

 Task 1 Prediction Using Supervised Machine Learning using Linear Regression Method;

-- Linear regression is a statistical method for modeling relationships between a dependent variable with a given set of independent variables.
+- Linear regression is a statistical method for modelling relationships between a dependent variable with a given set of independent variables.

 This dataset contains two(2) variables